How to Snowboard in Icy Conditions

 Know Before You Go

-Look up how conditions are going to be before you get to the mountain and choose the gear you are going to bring accordingly.
-On warm, slushy days, you won't need to worry about ice as much; however, when the snow thaws and then refreezes, it becomes very hard and very slick.
+Look up how snow conditions are going to be before you get to the mountain and choose the gear you are going to bring accordingly.
+On warm, slushy days, you won't need to worry about ice as much since the sun will naturally warm the trails and create softer snow.
+However, when the snow thaws and then refreezes because of cold temperatures, it becomes very hard and very slick.
 Having an awareness of conditions is just the first step in developing an all-encompassing sphere of awareness that will keep you safe, enhance your riding, and maximize FUN!

 Spacial Awareness